vestrel00/contacts-android/docs/basics/delete-contacts.md

 When a RawContact is deleted, all of its data are also deleted.

+## RawContact deletion is not guaranteed to be immediate

+**RawContacts may not immediately be deleted**.
+They are marked for deletion and get deleted in the background by the Contacts Provider depending on sync settings and network availability.

+Contacts of RawContacts that are marked for deletion are immediately deleted!

+> ℹ️ For more info, read [Sync contact data across devices](./../entities/sync-contact-data.md).

 ## Contacts are deleted automatically when all constituent RawContacts are deleted

 Deleting a contact's Contacts row, RawContacts row(s), and associated Data row(s) are best explained